-The laws and regulations to which the Group is subject are becoming increasingly extensive and complex and change frequently and regulators are applying increased scrutiny on the industries in which the Group operates, and on the Group itself, placing an increasing burden on the Group's resources and expertise, and requiring implementation and monitoring measures that are costly (see also "The Group, due to its concentration in the Dutch market, is particularly exposed to the economic, market, fiscal and regulatory conditions in the Netherlands and is highly susceptible to changes in any of these conditions").
-Regulations to which the Group is, and may be, subject limit the Group's activities, including, but not limited to, laws and regulations that (a) reduce or restrict the sale of the products and services offered by the Group, (b) negatively affect the pricing, distribution or performance of these products and services, (c) prohibit the Group from putting certain exclusions in its insurance policies, (d) affect the Group's solvency and capital requirements or (e) prohibit the Group from exclusions in acceptance (risk selection).
-This may negatively impact the Group's ability to make autonomous decisions in relation to its businesses and may limit the information to which the Group has access in relation to those businesses, and result in restrictions on businesses in which the Group can operate or invest, each of which may have a material adverse effect on the Group's business, revenues, results and financial condition.
+The laws and regulations to which the Group is subject are becoming increasingly extensive and complex and change frequently and regulators are applying increased scrutiny on the industries in which the Group operates, and on the Group itself, placing an increasing burden on the Group's resources and expertise, and requiring implementation and monitoring measures that are costly (see also risk factor "The Group, due to its concentration in the Dutch market, is particularly exposed to the economic, market, fiscal and regulatory conditions in the Netherlands and is highly susceptible to changes in any of these conditions").

+Regulations to which the Group is, and may be, subject limit the Group's activities, including, but not limited to, laws and regulations that (a) reduce or restrict the sale of the products and services offered by the Group, (b) negatively affect the pricing, distribution or performance of these products and services, (c) prohibit the Group from putting certain exclusions in its insurance policies, (d) affect the

+Group's solvency and capital requirements or (e) prohibit the Group from exclusions in acceptance (risk selection).
+This may negatively impact the Group's ability to make autonomous decisions in relation to its businesses and may limit the information to which the Group has access in relation to those businesses, and result in restrictions on businesses in which the Group can operate or invest, each of which may have a material adverse effect on the Group's business, revenues, reputation, results and financial condition.

 As compliance with applicable laws and regulations is time-consuming and personnel-intensive, and the number and frequency of changes in laws and regulations have increased, and may further increase, the cost of compliance has increased and is expected to continue to increase.
 The Group's revenues, costs, results and available or required regulatory capital could be affected by an increase or change in regulations.
+Also, the impact of European legislation on financial and insurance institutions is continuously increasing.
 In recent years, the general trend in Dutch regulation has been to hold financial and insurance institutions to increasingly stricter and more detailed standards concerning their duty of care to their customers.
-This trend affects the Group's Dutch Life insurance business through rules regarding the sale of pension and life insurance products to individuals as well as the introduction of life cycle investment restrictions in collective defined contribution plans.
-The Group's Dutch banking operations, which are expected to be disposed in the second half of 2019 as further described in "ASR Nederland N.V.", are particularly affected through requirements to assess the suitability of mortgage products for customers.
+This trend affects the Group's Dutch life insurance business through rules regarding the sale of insurance based investment products (including pension products) as well as the introduction of life cycle investment restrictions in collective defined contribution plans.
 Laws and regulations applied at a national level generally grant supervisory authorities broad administrative discretion over the Group's activities, including the power to limit or restrict business activities.
-Following the adoption of a new bill, that has been approved by the House of Representatives (Tweede Kamer) on 29 January 2019 and the Senate (Eerste Kamer) on 19 March 2019 (Kamerstukken I 2018/19, 34608, nr.
-A), on the basis of which it will become possible to collectively claim damages through a class action.
-This new bill will enter into force on a date that has yet to be determined by Royal Decree, which will be published in the Bulletin of Acts and Decrees (Staatsblad).
-There is a risk that, in the future, it will be easier for customers to claim damages pursuant to collective actions.
-This could materially adversely affect the Group's business, results and financial condition.
+Following the Act on Collective Damages in Class Actions (Wet afwikkeling massaschade in collectieve actie), which entered into force on 1 January 2020, it is possible to collectively claim damages through a class action.
+Class actions could have a material adverse effect on the Group's business, results and financial condition.